 Doctor Who (1963 – Present)

-At nearly 60 years old, the BBC’s flagship programme has managed to do something right, and do it repeatedly.
+At nearly 60 years old, Doctor Who, the BBC’s flagship programme has managed to do something right, and do it repeatedly.
 Now 13 lead actors in, the Doctor and their TARDIS is a staple of pop culture that’s brought us, and more than a few companions, on some very wild rides.

 A timelord, the Doctor can move within time and space like it’s just a load of, well, timey-wimey nonsense.
 Not every alien encountered enjoys a visit, mind, but most tend to provide memorable stories.
-The modern iterations, Christopher Eccleston, David Tennant, and Matt Smith in particular, are perhaps the most widely known, but every generation has its merits.
+The modern iterations, Christopher Eccleston, David Tennant, and Matt Smith, in particular, are perhaps the most widely known, but every generation has its merits.
 If the many episodes seem like a chore, err toward the crossovers and whatever the last season is, and work outward.